Life is a wreck, a crash, an accident in process.

 However – this is critical – this does not mean ignorance is bliss and that we should relinquish our free will and let the State or any external entity drive and control our lives.

 Self-determination is the key to happiness.
-Pay attention or you will pay a stiff price indeed – lost freedom.
+Pay attention or you will pay a stiff price indeed – lost freedom and a vanished individuality.

 Focus on the moment with an eye to achieving specific realist goals and the crash is relegated to the background, the periphery of reality.